EdDataScienceEES/tutorial-nicolelikesharks/index.md

     geom_point())

 ```
 Looks good!
 For now...
 Let's see what they look like with the map for Australia.
-First let's get our map data:
+First let's get our map data for the world using getMap() under the `rworldmap` package.
+We then obtain the Australian map by setting the admin field to Australia.

 ```